nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * 1c.
 User requests to edit the name field to a name that already exists in PoochPlanner.

    * 1c1.
 PoochPlanner displays the error message.
    * 1c2.
-User re-enters the command with a diferent name.
+User re-enters the command with a different name.
    * Steps 1c1 - 1c2 are repeated until the new name field is valid.
    * Use case resumes from step 2.